ASTEROID ASTROLOGY

 Are Ceres and Pallas still asteroids, or dwarf planets?

-Ceres was reclassified as a dwarf planet in 2006 (together with Pluto, Eris, Haumea, and Makemake).
+Ceres was reclassified as a dwarf planet in 2006.
 Pallas remains an asteroid.
-Most astrologers continue to read both alongside the other Big Four because their symbolic meaning long predates the astronomical reclassification, and the four read best together as a cluster.
+Astrologers may continue to read both alongside the other Big Four for historical and symbolic reasons, but astronomical classification does not make an interpretation more factual.

 Calculate Your Asteroids